 By using eco-friendly soaps and detergents, you are prolonging the life of your septic system and not damaging the essential bacteria and other microbes that help make your septic system perform as it should.

-Use eco-friendly pesticides will protect the environment from chemicals
+Using eco-friendly pesticides will protect the environment from chemicals.

 Invasive Species Prevention

-Avoid bleach and don’t add commercial products to your septic system, you prolong the life of your system and save money.
-Commercial products have little or even harmful effects on your septic system, according to Leelanau County septic haulers.
+By avoiding bleach and not adding commercial products to your septic system, you prolong the life of your system and save money.
+Commercial products have little or even harmful effects on your septic system, according to the Leelanau County Health Department and septic haulers.

 Greenbelts (vegetated buffers) help protect the water by removing excess nutrients entering the lakes and rivers, thereby preventing overgrowth of aquatic plants and algae.
 They also protect the lake from erosion that usually has a harmful effect on the lake by transporting nutrients and changing the natural bottom of the shoal.
-Greenbelts also provide habitat for all kinds of wildlife.
+Greenbelts also provide habitat for all kinds of wildlife, while deterring geese and ducks from congregating in your yard.
 While the best lake protection is provided by a greenbelt across your full lakeshore, we have established a goal of 70% greenbelt protection for the Guardian Program.